hapijs/hapi/docs/Reference.md

             - multipart/form-data ([formidable](https://npmjs.org/package/formidable) is used for processing this data and is capable of receiving files as well as other form data.
 All values are assigned to their respective form names in `request.payload`.
 <p></p>
-    - `cache` - if the the route method is 'GET', the route can be configured to use the cache.
+    - `cache` - if the route method is 'GET', the route can be configured to use the cache.
 The `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#policy) with some additions:
         - `mode` - cache location.
 Available values:
             - `'client'` - caching is performed on the client by sending the HTTP `Cache-Control` header.
 This is the default value.